svelte-librarian/sv-use/packages/website/src/lib/docs/core/sensors/get-mouse/index.md

----
-slug: 'get-mouse'
-title: 'getMouse'
+# getMouse

-description: 'Retrieves information about the mouse.'
+Retrieves information about the mouse.
-category: 'sensors'
----

 ## Usage